thehack/beta.kidbuilder/README.md

 I made a little script to generate a controller and associated views:
 ./script/generate.rb modelname # generates a basic crud controller

-Here's a one-liner to remove deleted files from the git repo: git ls-files -d -z | xargs -0 git update-index --remove

-Self-reminder: If I want this to be compatible with the old passwords, I need to update password encryption to match.

 ##Git Workflow:
 on my local machine: